Religion, Philosophy and Ethics

 Assessment is by examination, your final grade will be gained from your performance in three exams at the end of the second year.

 To have achieved A*/9-C/4 grades in at least seven GCSE programmes, including GCSE English and Maths.
+Those with an open mind and an inquisitive nature will thrive on this course as it challenges you to think critically about the beliefs and conclusions of yourself and others.
 Be prepared to explore some of life’s biggest questions and abandon your assumptions.

 You don’t need to have any prior knowledge to take this course.
 Since the study of philosophy is widely acknowledged as intellectually challenging you need to approach the course with an open mind and a willingness to question the world around you.